Alexei Girsh, our conductor

 Linda Vogt, our concertmaster

 Linda attended Seattle Pacific University after studying violin under the renowned violinist and teacher, Emanuel Zetlin.
-Linda also studied voice in college after finding herself drawn to contemporary music.
-She embarked on a professional singing and violin career for 7 years in local nightclubs, and during that time she experimented with jazz, country, and rock improvisation.
-She also won several local fiddle contests.
-She has since returned to her classical roots with vigor, serving as Concertmaster of the Eastside Symphony and as a violinist with Philharmonia NW and Octava Chamber Orchestra.
-She has also been the featured vocal soloist with the Rainier Symphony and a featured violin soloist with the Eastside Symphony.
-In addition to teaching for the LWSD Plateau Orchestra Program and teaching privately, Linda performs with several quartets, freelances, and plays in a contemporary rock/folk group with her husband, Bob.
-They are the proud parents of two sons, Ryan, who is currently attending college after serving in the Marine Corps, and Chris, who is attending Bellevue College.
+She also studied voice in college and embarked on a professional singing and violin career for 7 years in local nightclubs, experimenting with jazz, country, and rock improvisation.
+Linda currently serves as Concertmaster of the Eastside Symphony, Associate Concertmaster of Philharmonia NW, and plays regularly with the Auburn Symphony, Octava Chamber Orchestra, and many other local ensembles.
+She has been the featured vocal soloist with the Rainier Symphony and a violin soloist with the Eastside Symphony.
+Linda also performs chamber music professionally and freelances in a variety of musical formats, including studio recordings for major recording artists.
+Though her focus is classical music, she has continued to play with bands throughout the years, often with her husband Bob, a guitarist.
+Linda taught in the LWSD as a violin coach and has taught privately for many years.
+She and her husband Bob are the proud parents of two sons, Ryan, a Marine Corps veteran, and Chris, a small business owner.

 We are enthusiastic musicians who want to play the standard classical repertoire in a relaxed and supportive environment.
 While we vary in our skills and our time to invest in our playing, we share a common love of classical music and welcome like-minded musicians to our ranks.